 In Yogyakarta our relationship with the municipal district of Desa Panggungharo and the Institut Seni Indonesia (ISI) was at the heart of the international exchange and residency.
-It was through the lura (mayor) of Panggunharjo, Pak Wahyudi Anggoro Hadi that Bangkit/Arise connected to the communities and sites that we ultimately worked with, including Diff-Com (the differently-abled community) of Kampung Dolanan (neighborhood of Dolanan), CV Berjaya, and several factories.
+It was through the lura (mayor) of Panggunharjo, Pak Wahyudi Anggoro Hadi that Bangkit/Arise connected to the communities and sites that we ultimately worked with, including Diff-Com (the differently-abled and friends community) of Kampung Dolanan (neighborhood of Dolanan), CV Berjaya, and several factories.
 Additionally, the national art institute of Indonesia ISI was Bangkit/Arise’s other primary partner, which is also within Desa Panggungharjo.
 Pak Hadi attended and spoke at all Bangkit/Arise events and performances, as well as hosting the Bay Area artists for tea and snacks that allowed for a question and answer session about his district and its values so that the artists could get a better understanding of the priorities of the communities in Panggungharo.
 Additionally, Pak Hadi participated in the Tumpeng Nasi Kuning ceremony to honor the beginning of the project.
 He and members of ISI’s administration and faculty attended the final dinner with the Bay Area artists to express their gratitude and say farewell before we departed back to the States.
 Pak Hadi’s family also attended these events, which was a perfect fit with Bangkit/Arise as the project is the first international exchange and residency out of the Bay Area designed to support families.
 Finally, and in some ways most significantly, Bangkit/Arise was able to secure visas for Shaghayegh Cyrous and Keyvan Shovir through the office of the President of Indonesia, Joko Widodo, which came through CAMP’s fiscal sponsor Independent Arts & Media’s president Lisa Burger and her position as a Board member with Artists United.

 In San Francisco, while our District Supervisor’s office initially responded enthusiastically to Bangkit/Arise by offering to host a lunch at City Hall for the visiting artists from Yogyakarta, in the end they were unable to follow-through.
 However, while the civic support was disappointing, Bangkit/Arise was met with great reception from our community partners in San Francisco.
 These have included: the Asian Art Museum, Bangkit/Arise’s institutional partner in collaboration with CAMP, in addition to the Arab Resource Organizing Center (AROC), the South of Market Community Action Network (SOMCAN), the Coalition On Homelessness, (COH), and the Poster Syndicate.
 THANK YOU!